Are you feeling less than productive? Homemaking can be overwhelming but there are some easy ways you can be a productive homemaker.

 The last couple of years as I’ve become busier I’ve had to learn to be more productive with my time.
 I found a lot of great resources to help and learned a lot along the way that I want to share.

 Organizing is Key

 Another thing that has helped me with decluttering is to donate everything I can.
-I get emotionally attached to items but remembering I’m helping others makes it easier.
-Also remember people don’t want the things they give you to cause you stress.
+I get emotionally attached to items but when I remember I’m helping others makes it easier.
+Also, remember people don’t want the things they give you to cause you stress.

 Time Management Isn’t Easy

 We have so many distractions these days.
-How often do you say “I’m just going to check Facebook really quickly” only to be on there for a hour, or more?
+How often do you say “I’m just going to check Facebook really quickly” only to be on there for an hour or more?
 The internet is quite the rabbit hole.
 Plus there are the many other things pulling us in all directions.

 I often feel like I’m doing a lot but getting nothing done.
 Time management is one of my biggest struggles.
 I’m finding things that can help though.
 There are really some great resources for helping in this area.

 - Say Goodbye to Survival Mode ecourse by Crystal Paine

 - The Fringe Hours: Making Time for You by Jessica N. Turner

 A method I’ve used a lot to help me stay on track is using a timer.
 I set a timer for say 30 minutes and clean as much as I can, then I give myself 10 minutes to take a break and do something fun.
 It’s easier to think “I just have to clean for 30 minutes” instead of thinking about your long to-do list.
 Also, consider doing a power hour.